Proper Leaf Management

 - Curb your leaves!
 If you do choose to rake your leaves for curbside pick up, the municipalities require that you rake them to the curb, but NOT into the street.

-Information on protecting our local watersheds is available at mCLEANwater.org, a clearinghouse of local resources about our water and efforts to protect it.
+Information on protecting our local watersheds is available online at the mCLEANwater website, a clearinghouse of local resources about our water and efforts to protect it.

 The Ecology Action Center is a not-for-profit environmental agency with a mission to inspire and assist residents of McLean County in creating, strengthening and preserving a healthy environment.
 The EAC acts as a central resource for environmental education, information, outreach, and technical assistance in McLean County.